Bit-Apps-Pro/bit-integrations/readme.txt

 Requires at least: 5.1
 Tested up to: 6.8.1
 Requires PHP: 7.4
-Stable tag: 2.5.8
+Stable tag: 2.5.9
 License: GPLv2 or later

 Automation Plugin for WordPress.
-Integration of 130+ Triggers & 150+ Actions.The #1 highest no-code platform Automator plugin in WordPress
+Integration of 130+ Triggers & 150+ Actions.The #1 highest no-code platform Automator plugin in WordPress.

 == Description ==